Symptoms and testing

 If your illness is more severe and coupled with trouble breathing, you may need to be admitted to hospital, possibly to the intensive care unit.
 There, doctors and nurses can monitor and support your breathing and you may need oxygen or even a ventilator to help you breathe easily.

-- People are more vulnerable from the age of 65 years onwards.
+- People who are 65 years and older.

 - People of all ages with underlying medical illnesses.
 These include people with: